Diana Setiyawati, S.Psi., MHSc., Ph.D., Psikolog

 • Malaysia-Thailand Conference for Postgraduate Student, Bangkok, 2005

-• British Academy Writing Workshop Grant for writing qualitiative in mental health.
+• British Academy Writing Workshop Grant for qualitative writing in mental health.

 Indonesia-Ghana.
 PI: Prof Erminia Colucci.
 Co Applicant.